6 in. 9-GAUGE Steel Landscape Staples - Heavy Duty

 - Shipments of 10,000 staples or more will take 1-3 weeks (pallet shipment)

-These Sandbaggy 6" 9-gauge square top landscape staples are commercial grade landscape staples that will help you get the job done, whether for backyard projects or large landscaping projects.
+These Sandbaggy 6" 9-gauge square top landscape staples are professional grade landscape staples that will help you get the job done, whether for backyard projects or large landscaping projects.

 These landscape staples are designed specifically for holding down landscape fabric, PVC pipes, weed barrier fabric, and dog fence.